snc16f/FATSimulator/README.md

 4) main.c - This file is responsible for carrying out the main shell-like utility.
 It reads the input from the command like and also reads in the fat32.img file that we are to interpret.

 Division of Labor:
 The members of this project are Samantha Chaves, Tyler Gurley, and Justin Richman.
-Below is the division of each members contribution to the project.

-Samantha Chaves-
-  1. Implemented the INFO command
-  2. Implemented LS command with no parameters
-  3. Implemented CREAT command
-  4. Implemented OPEN command

-Tyler Gurley-
-  1. Implemented the EXIT, SIZE, CLOSE, RM, READ commands
-  2. Recognition of commands through parsing

-Justin Richman-
-  1. Implemented LS to take commands
-  2. Implemented CD command
-  3. Implemented MKDIR command
+We made an effort to meet as a group and work on the project together.
+Each group member put in an equal amount of work.

 Bugs: